sgrade/juniper/lab/vmx/config/sp/README.md

-Configs for Juniper vMX routers for the following lab:
+Configs for Juniper vMX routers (for KVM) for the following lab:
 "JNCIE Service Provider Bootcamp (JNCIE-SP-12.a)"

 Note: